How well can you speak and understand French? By taking the French proficiency test, you can know your accurate level of fluency and competence.

 It tests your speaking and listening capabilities.
 Quebec’s Ministry of Immigration, Diversity, and Inclusion (MIDI) includes the TEFAQ in its official immigration application.

-There are four parts in the TEF Quebec.
-The primary focus is on verbal communication (speaking and listening).
-The reading and writing sections are optional.
+The TEF Quebec has four parts.
+The primary focus is on verbal communication (speaking and listening), and the reading and writing sections are optional.

-The test will last for 2 hours and 55 minutes.
-You must have a B2 level at the minimum to assess French.
-You receive the results electronically.
+The test will last 2 hours and 55 minutes.
+To assess French, you must have a B2 level at the minimum.
+You will receive the results electronically.

 By completing the oral comprehension and expression modules, you can gain a maximum of 14 points.
 You can increase your score by two points by completing the elective reading and writing papers.